fernandopn/swarm/README.md

 - [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) is a very useful tool that when configured will start to create PRs in your Github repository when Docker images, Helm charts or anything else that can be tracked has a newer version.
 The configuration for renovate is located [here](./.github/renovate.json5).

-- [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) will watch for new k3s releases and upgrade your nodes when new releases are found.

 There's also a couple Github workflows included in this repository that will help automate some processes.

 - [Flux upgrade schedule](./.github/workflows/flux-schedule.yaml) - workflow to upgrade Flux.
 - [Renovate schedule](./.github/workflows/renovate-schedule.yaml) - workflow to annotate `HelmRelease`'s which allows [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) to track Helm chart versions.

-## :grey_question:&nbsp; What's next

-The world is your cluster, try installing another application or if you have a NAS and want storage back by that check out the helm charts for [democratic-csi](https://github.com/democratic-csi/democratic-csi), [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs) or [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).

-If you plan on exposing your ingress to the world from your home.
-Checkout [our rough guide](https://docs.k8s-at-home.com/guides/dyndns/) to run a k8s `CronJob` to update DDNS.

-## :handshake:&nbsp; Thanks

-Big shout out to all the authors and contributors to the projects that we are using in this repository.